ryankurte/stm32-base/README.md

  - Getting started with Microcontrollers is hard (and time consuming)
  - Vendor IDEs are ultimately useless when approaching testing and build-automation

-This project addresses this by providing a common base for for projects using Silicon Labs EFM32 processors.
+This project addresses this by providing a common base for for projects using STM32F4 processors.

 ## Dependencies
  - cmake